openfl/OpenFLDevelopersGuide/working-with-video/playing-video-in-full-screen-mode.md

 For more information on hardware acceleration in full-screen mode, see

-“Working with full-screen mode” on
+"Working with full-screen mode" on

 page 167

 .
 For more information on StageVideo, see

-“Using the StageVideo class for hardware accelerated
+"Using the StageVideo class for hardware accelerated

-presentation” on page 512
+presentation" on page 512

 .